storj/docs/app/support/usage-limit-increases/page.md

 If the default Project Limits do not appear to be appropriate for your use case, you may request a [Project Limit Increase form](https://supportdcs.storj.io/hc/en-us/requests/new?ticket_form_id=360000683212).
 Increases in Project Limits may result in increased costs associated with your usage of Storj.

-## Free Plan
+## Free Trial

-The Free Tier is not eligible for Project Limit Increases.
+The Free Trial is not eligible for Project Limit Increases.

 ## Object Storage